-41. All indoor sporting facilities, such as indoor ice rinks and basketball courts, shall not operate after 10:00 p.m. on Sunday through Thursday or after 10:30 p.m.
-Friday and Saturday.
-This Order does not apply to activities of professional or intercollegiate athletic programs.
+42. All indoor sporting facilities, such as indoor ice rinks and basketball courts, shall be closed during the Pause.
+This Order does not apply to the use of these facilities by professional or intercollegiate athletic programs.

-Restricting High-Risk Sports Competitions
+Restricting Sports Competitions and Practices